pateldhairya0328/Complex-Plotter-Linux/README.md

 # Complex-Plotter-Linux
 The same complex plotter as my other repo, but for Linux

 This is a repository for visualizing complex valued functions using domain coloring in C++ using OpenCV.
-Also uses the C++ wrapper for the FORTRAN subroutines to evaluate Bessel functions found at https://github.com/joeydumont/complex_bessel.
+Also uses the C++ wrapper for the FORTRAN subroutines (found at https://www.netlib.org/amos/) to evaluate Bessel functions found at https://github.com/joeydumont/complex_bessel.
 The method of domain coloring used here gives information about four main properties of a complex number - magnitude, phase, as well as real and imaginary components - as well as the singularities and zeros.
-I will present some examples of how to interpret the different pieces of  information from the domain colored plot using the rational function:
+I will present some examples of how to interpret the different pieces of information from the domain colored plot using the example rational function:

 ![equation](https://latex.codecogs.com/gif.latex?\inline&space;f(z)=(z&plus;3&plus;5i)(z-7i)^2&space;\left&space;(&space;\frac{1}{z}&plus;\frac{i}{(z-5-3i)^3}&space;\right&space;))